pat-jj/TagReal/README.md

-# TagReal (Currently using the README.md from PKGC)
+# TagReal (to be updated)

-Source codes and datasets for ACL 2022 Findings paper [Do Pre-trained Models Benefit Knowledge Graph Completion?
-A Reliable Evaluation and a Reasonable Approach](https://aclanthology.org/2022.findings-acl.282.pdf)

 ## Requirements

-- python3 (tested on 3.6.9)
+- python3
-- pytorch (tested on 1.10.0)
+- pytorch
-- transformers (tested on 4.11.3)
+- transformers

 ## Data Preparation